 As probably the biggest content aggregator online, Reddit is a sort of massive forum divided into thousands of smaller subforums — colloquially called “subreddits” — where people can share links and have discussions.
-Warts and all, Reddit (with multiple dedicated mobile apps on top of the website) is still a great place to kill time and even have some enlightening conversation.
-New users might feel overwhelmed with the sheer amount of subreddits, though.
-Below are some of the better ones spanning a breadth of topics, off the beaten path.
+Warts and all, Reddit is still a great place to kill time and even have some enlightening conversation.
+New users might feel overwhelmed with the sheer amount of subreddits, however.
+Thankfully, there’s something here for, quite literally, everybody.

 Looking to broaden your horizons?
 IWantToLearn is the place for you.
 Users are encouraged to seek advice on a new hobby or skill they’re looking to acquire, and a community of more than 165,000 subscribed members are there to help.
-Whether you’ve never played the piano before or if you’re simply looking for tips and tricks to improve your musical dexterity, Reddit is here to help.
-Submissions are tagged and color-coded by category (academic, art-music, sports, etc.) to help you find the appropriate thread to mach your needs.
+Whether you’ve never played the piano before or you’re simply looking for tips and tricks to improve your musical dexterity, Reddit is here to help.
+Submissions are also tagged and color-coded by category — i.e., academic, art-music, sports — to help you find the appropriate thread to mach your needs.

 Probably the most famous subreddit, r/IAmA is a place for people from all walks of life to do informal Q&A sessions.
-AMAs — short for “ask me anything” — attract all sorts of characters, and are great way to get firsthand knowledge about what it’s like to be a firefighter, a corporate whistleblower, a NASA scientists, etc. In recent years, the subreddit has become famous for celebrity AMAs (shorthand for “ask me anything”).
+AMAs — short for “ask me anything” — attract all sorts of characters, and are great way to get firsthand knowledge about what it’s like to be a firefighter, a corporate whistleblower, a NASA scientist, etc. In recent years, the subreddit has even become famous for celebrity AMAs.
 If you want to hear Jeff Bridges’ advice on how to make a marriage last, or for some reason want to ask Patrick Stewart whether he’d prefer to fight a horse-sized duck or 100 duck-sized horses, those are opportunities you’ll find on r/IAmA.